Police Stops and Your Rights

 What Can I Do if Police Violated My Rights?

-If you can prove police misconduct, you may be able to have your criminal case dismissed.
+If you can prove police misconduct, the judge could dismiss your criminal case.
 You could also sue the law enforcement for violating your established constitutional rights.